 Under the programme, scholarships are awarded for master’s degrees at German higher education institutions.
 In addition, support is available for study periods abroad, work placements, and participation in networking events.
 Funds are also made available to the higher education institutions for intensive measures to support the scholarship holders.

-Since 2021 the following higher education institutions and master´s degree courses are participating in the programme:
+The following higher education institutions and master´s degree courses are participating in the programme:

 - University of Applied Sciences Bonn-Rhein-Sieg,

 The training of young professionals and managerial staff has been very successful; since 2009 around 800 scholarship holders from more than 100 countries successfully completed their master’s degree in Germany.
 As can be seen in the number of female students (45 per cent), there is a well-balanced gender distribution in the programme.
 Among other openings, graduates from the Helmut-Schmidt-Programme find positions in ministries in their home countries, in UN institutions, in NGOs, or work as consultants in a wide variety of subject areas.

 Regular evaluations and interviews have shown that more than 95% of all students funded by the DAAD in the context of this programme, complete their studies with good or very good results and obtain the corresponding academic degree.
 More than 90% of alumni of the Helmut-Schmidt-Programme are fully satisfied with their PPGG course.